chromice/ae/README.md

 Hello universe!
 ```

 And that is it!
-Let's familiarise you with all the libraries.
+Let's familiarise you with all the components.

 ## Request

-Request library is a lightweight abstraction of HTTP requests that let's you do the following:
+Request component is a lightweight abstraction of HTTP requests that let's you do the following:

 - Distinguish between different request methods (i.e. `GET`, `POST`, `PUT`, `PATCH`, `DELETE`) via `\ae\request\method()` function: